Joao4569/be-centered/README.md

 ## Credits

+- First and foremost I would like to thank my mentor Anthony for his valuable input.

 ### Content

+- Commit comment conventions were taken from [Cheatography](https://cheatography.com/albelop/cheat-sheets/conventional-commits/), I do not totally understand all the vernacular but tried my best to implement it as best I could.
 - The font pairing chosen was taken from [Font Pair](https://www.fontpair.co/all).
 - Navigation menu reverse order sequence solution found on [Web Developer Diary](http://nambiara.blogspot.com/2010/10/float-right-without-changing-order.html) modified for this application.
 - Code for Hero image overlay text was taken from "Love Running" walkthrough project and modified for this application.